jvermaas/LigninBuilder/README.md

 ## Usage

 Once installed, the typical workflow is to build the lignin structures starting from an existing library, and subsequently minimizing the structures.
-An example using the included library for spruce is done as follows in VMD's TkConsole:
+An example using the included library for miscanthus is done as follows in VMD's TkConsole:
 ```tcl
 package require ligninbuilder
 ::ligninbuilder::buildfromlibrary "/home/user/LigninBuilder/libraries/Miscanthus Library.txt" Miscanthus